SuyogPrasai/bakhabazar/README.md

 ## Installation

-To properly install parewa, you need two things for now.
+To properly install Bakhabazar, you need two things for now.
 First is the wordpress docker image for the backend cms and this repo for hosting the main platform.
 You may access the docker image and deploy it and connect it to this server.

 The installation procedure for this next js application is simple.
 You can follow the steps below to run a sample of this code in your machine.
 <brs>